-INITiate commands control the initiation of both output and measurement triggers.
+INITiate commands control the enabling of both output and measurement triggers.
 When a trigger is enabled, an event on a selected trigger source causes the specified triggering action to occur.
-If the trigger subsystem is not enabled, all trigger commands are ignored.
+If the trigger subsystem is not enabled, all triggers are ignored.

-Command Syntax INITiate[:IMMediate]:SEQuence[ 1 | 2 ]
+Command Syntax INITiate[:IMMediate]:SEQuence[1 | 2]